hindu-comm/weblogs/manasataramgini/2015/06/2015-06-01_the-ponderous-tale-of-the-tombstones.md

 wall and told her companion that they needed to climb over to the other side.

-Nikhila was horrified: “Lootika what do you mean\!
+Nikhila was horrified: “Lootika what do you mean!
 I believe this is the wall of the old cemetery.
 I am just too scared to do this – there could be bhūta-s, preta-s, and what not.
 Moreover, we are girls from proper families and it would be really wrong for us to go into such shady